Find Affordable College Courses

 7 Yearly Graduations

 The 12th most popular school in the country for educational/instructional technology majors who are seeking their doctor's degree is Keiser University - Ft Lauderdale.
 Each year, around 20,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $20,800 per year, while in-state graduate students, on average, pay $29,632 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to educational/instructional technology majors at Keiser University - Ft Lauderdale.
-About 86% of this group were women, and 86% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $22,936 per year, while in-state graduate students, on average, pay $33,390 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in educational/instructional technology from Keiser University - Ft Lauderdale.
+Of these students, 80% were women and 60% were members of underrepresented racial-ethnic groups.

 #13